XuzhouHuang/AAD-in-Azure-China/Leverage Azure Active Directory Kerberos with Azure Files for hybrid identities.md

 # Leverage Azure Active Directory Kerberos with Azure Files for hybrid identities

+## Benefits

++ End users can access Azure file shares over the internet without requiring a line-of-sight to domain controllers from hybrid Azure AD-joined and Azure AD-joined VMs.
++ For AADJ AVD Session host, it's supported to work with fslogix for user profile roaming.

 ## Requirements

 + The user identities must be hybrid identities, managed in Active Directory (which means AD DS and AAD Connect is required).